 Everyone sits at a table with you.
-Take the sheets of paper and read the names - encourage each student to put their hand up and say "Yes".
+Take the name writing practice sheets from last lesson (with your students' names written in dots or dashes) and read the names out - encourage each student to put their hand up and say "Yes".
 Give out the sheets to each student.

-Next, say, "Take out your crayons" and have everyone trace their name using different colors.
+Next, say, "Take out your pencils" and have everyone trace their name using different colours.
 As the students trace their names, circulate, help and give lots of praise.
-Be sure to elicit red, blue and green colors as a review from last class.

 Finally, praise and reward students for doing a good job!